Attendance and Success

 No holidays will be authorised during term time.
 The school holiday dates are published a year in advance and parents/carers should take their family holidays during these times.
 Term dates for Surrey schools are also available from the Surrey County Council website www.surreycc.gov.uk .

 Please be aware that The Education (Pupil Registration)(England) (Amendment) Regulations 2013, which became law on 1st September 2013 state that Head Teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 The Head Teacher should determine the number of school days a child can be away from school if leave is granted.
 In accordance with the above regulations, requests for leave of absence are treated sympathetically, but only in exceptional circumstances can they be approved.
 The policy of Surrey County Council to which this school has agreed, states that parents who take their child out of school for five days or more during term time, without the authority of the Head Teacher, will each be liable to receive a penalty notice.
 Penalty Notices will be issued by the Local Authority.
-The penalty is £60 if paid within 21 days of receipt of the notice, rising to £120 if paid after 21 days but within 28 days of receipt of the notice.
+The penalty is £60 per child per parent if paid within 21 days of receipt of the notice, rising to £120 if paid after 21 days but within 28 days of receipt of the notice.
 If the penalty is not paid in full by the end of the 28-day period the Local Authority must prosecute the recipient for failing to ensure regular school attendance under section 444 Education Act 1996.

 The role of the Inclusion Officer